sawft99/Obsidian-SecPlus/Sec+/Chapter 10 - Secure Software Development/XSS and XSRF.md

 - XSS ![[XSS and XSRF#^18a429]] ![[XSS and XSRF#^2512a1]]
 - XSRF/CSRF ![[XSS and XSRF#^eea3e5]] ![[XSS and XSRF#^09a7b3]]
 ```

+^81f3ff

+# Server Side Request Forgery (SSRF)
+---
+- Unlike [[#Cross Site Request Forgery (XSRF/CSRF)]], SSRF is initiated from a web server through a vulnerable web application
+- User is tricked into doing something that benefits the attacker.
+- SSRF attack is done for the purpose of compromising information from the web server or enabling other attacks, such as bypassing [[SDLC Principles#Never Trust User Input|input validation]] controls or enabling the attacker to execute further commands

 # Objectives
 ---